winne27/fhem.js/README.md

 On client you can fire the following requests:

   * 'getValueOnce'     : requests a value from fhem once
-  * 'getValuePerm' : requests a value from fhem and subscribes delivery of updated values by websockets connection
+  * 'getValueOnChange' : subscribes delivery of updated values by a websocket connection
   * 'command'          : send a fhem command like "list xyz".
 Response is send back as ack response
-  * 'commandNoResp': send a fhem command like "set xyz off".
-No response of this command is send back.
+  * 'commandNoResp'    : send a fhem command like "set xyz off".
+No response of this command is send back
+  * 'getAllSwitches'   : returns JSON array with all devices which have state on, off or toggle
+  * 'getAllValues'     : returns JSON array with all devices and their state
+  * 'getAllUnitsOf'    : returns JSON array with all devices of type, there type is a argument

 On client side the following receiving data event should be handled: